 The data on Contraceptive prevalence rate is from country data.
-For Malawi the national data is from the Demography and Health Survey (DHS).
-For the years 2001 and 2005, the Lactational Amenorrhea Method (LAM)2 is included as a modern method.
+For Tanzania the national data is from the Demography and Health Survey (DHS), and the Knowledge, Attitudes and Practices Survey (KAPS) 1994.
+For the years 1999 and 2005, the Lactational Amenorrhea Method (LAM)2 is included as a modern method.